 The Certified Scrum Master Certification will equip you with techniques and tools to collaboratively work with high-value-delivering teams.
 This certification is awarded by the Scrum Alliance, headquartered in the US, for you to effectively facilitate scrum processes and enable teams to work as per the Scrum Methodologies.

 Example in Practice: Futurescape Marketing Agency seeks to monitor their marketing strategies in order to provide good services and is embracing Scrum strategies in managing their marketing strategies.
-As a CSM, your responsibility will include encouraging teamwork, providing motivational elements to the teams by organizing sprints and daily stand ups in order to achieve the desired impact.
+As a CSM, your responsibility will include encouraging teamwork, providing motivational elements to the teams by organizing sprints and daily stand ups in order to achieve the desired impact through an Online CSM certification.

 Both PMI-ACP and CSM hold great value and address critical requirements from the world of Agile project management.
 Whereas PMI-ACP offers you a broader perspective by combining a mix of multiple frameworks for project success, a CSM will offer you a comprehensive understanding of the Scrum Methodology to handle teams and facilitate the Agile framework.